Linear-LLM-SCM: Benchmarking LLMs for Coefficient Elicitation in Linear-Gaussian Causal Models: Linear-LLM-SCM Framework

+Our benchmarking framework requires a DAG structure $\mathcal{G}$ consisting of nodes $\mathcal{V}$ and directed edges $\mathcal{E}$, variable descriptions $\mathcal{D}$ including a short textual description and their unit (e.g., ``GC'': ``Glucose ($\mu$M)''), and variable constraints $\mathcal{R}$ (lower and upper bounds).
+The parameterization task assumes linearity in structural equation, Gaussian noise of target variables while beta coefficients do not have noise assumption.
+The variable constraints were sourced from original literature or author judgment, as shown in Appendix~\ref{app:dag_selection} Table~\ref{tab:dag_table}.
+The DAG structure is given by a yaml file containing that information and effect ground truths.
+An example including the required input can be found in Appendix~\ref{app:benchmark_impl_details} in Figure~\ref{fig:yaml_dag_configuration}.
+Given these inputs, Linear-LLM-SCM traverses nodes in topological order and decomposes the graph into local parent-child elicitation tasks.
+For each target node, it prompts the LLM with domain context, variable descriptions, units, ranges, and output-format instructions, then parses the returned linear equation to extract the intercept and parent coefficients.

-The units of variables are specified in descriptions of direct parents and target variables, sourced from original literature or author judgment.
-We currently do not elicit confidence intervals for coefficients; residual variance is included as the last term in the functional specification.
-While Linear SCMs typically include uncertainty quantification, we have not yet implemented this in our prompt.
-We obtain the functional mapping of direct parents and target variables as text expressions within JSON objects returned by LLMs.
-While LLMs provide plausibility descriptions for debugging, we typically parse only the parameterized equation from the \emph{proposed\_lin\_str\_eq} field.
-The system programmatically extracts beta coefficients from the LLM structural equation format.
+\textbf{Response Parsing:} We obtain the functional mapping of direct parents and target variables as textual structural equations from LLMs.
+While LLMs provide plausibility descriptions for debugging, we utilize only the parameterized equation provided as a string.
+From this property, the system extracts beta coefficients from the LLM structural equation format, which should be compliant with the demonstration in the prompt template as in Appendix~\ref{app:framework_details} Figure~\ref{fig:prompt_template}.